AJOsmaston/bank-tech-test/README.md

 Welcome to my attempt at the week 10 Makers Bank Tech test.
 I decided to tackle this problem using vanilla javascript, with jest as my testing library and eslint as my linter.

 I started by breaking down the problem into some user stories, which covers each part of the requirements (please see below).
-I decided on two classes -
+I decided on five classes -
 * a basic account class, that tracks the balance and acts as a controller for the account_log class
 * an account_log class, that deals with capturing the data and storing the data in the desired format.
+* a deposit_log class, that is created by the account_log class and formats the deposits.
+* a withdraw_log class, that is created by the account_log class and formats the withdrawals.
+* a date_formatter class, that is created by the account_log class and exists only to grab the current date and format it in the correct way.

 ## Setup
 -----